codeworksacademy/js_challenges/Intro/readme.md

 ## Instructions

 On to our challenge.
 Like many first steps, this one is special.
 It has `3` different functions for you to solve.
-Each of them logically are pretty straight forward, they are more for you to get used to working with **functions** witch a **return** that gives us back the result.
+Each of them logically are pretty straight forward, they are more for you to get used to working with **functions** with a **return** that gives us back the result.

 ```js
 function sum(num1, num2){